AldenDuong-TS/AldenDuong-TS/README.md

 .
 My support is voluntary and there will be no costs required

 .
-I hope my minor support will contribute to the project and develop my future career orientation.
+I hope my support will contribute to the project and develop my future career orientation.

 .
 I'm looking forward to aldenduongts@gmail.com